Shopping Cart

 "The outside shower has been shut down and the path to the gazebo/meditation area on the river has been blocked off.
 Why?
 The whole place reeks of neglect/laziness in what was once an amazing place..."

-Editor's comment: in fairness, mentioned path had been crudely blocked off many years earlier under former 'remote stewardship', apparently something about steep regulation by a government agency regulating private land near public waterways making rebuilding the severely eroded, at spots unsafe hillside trail difficult to impossible within budget.
+Editor's comment: in fairness, the mentioned path had been crudely blocked off many years earlier, under the former 'remote stewardship', apparently something about steep regulation by a government agency regulating private land near public waterways making rebuilding the severely eroded, at spots unsafe, hillside trail difficult to impossible within budget.

-A late June 2018 Yelp posting by Vladimir V., of San Bruno, CA, socked it to new operations.
-[Parts of it, and others following, emphasized by editor by italics or underlining]:
+A late June 2018 Yelp posting by Vladimir V., of San Bruno, CA, socked it to the new operations.
+[Parts of it, and others following, are emphasized by editor by italics or underlining]:

 "Apparently, change of ownership can be a killer for sacred places - but is there even such a thing as 'ownership' in that regard?
 Shouldn't it be a stewardship? ...